joeonisick/JoeOnisickBot/Using_Tweepy_Objects.md

 # Using Tweepy Objects

 This Document Describes Using the Tweepy Objects as I understand them.
 I make no claims to accuracy, this is simply what I've learned that works for using them.
-If you just want to skip to the part that jelps you fix your code, I understand.
+If you just want to skip to the part that helps you fix your code, I understand.
 Here you go: https://github.com/joeonisick/JoeOnisickBot/blob/main/Using_Tweepy_Objects.md#shut-up-and-give-me-the-answer-you-longwinded-moron.

 ## Tweepy Client Class